How To Recognize a Milk Allergy in Your Baby - Baby Chick

 Amino Acid Formula

 If your baby is still having allergic reactions to hydrolyzed formula, your doctor may recommend trying an elemental or amino acid-based formula.
-This is one in which the proteins are completely broken down and unrecognizable as milk protein.
+This is one in which the proteins are completely broken down and no longer recognizable as milk proteins.
 Amino acid formulas should be a “last resort” if your baby isn’t tolerating extensively hydrolyzed formula.3

 Soy Formula